Types of Scholarships & Financial Aid

 Several grants are available from the federal government to defray the costs of college education.
 Unlike a loan, a grant is aid you do not have to repay.

-provide awards from $555 to $5,550 per year.
-The actual amount you receive depends on your estimated family contribution (which is determined by completing the FAFSA form at http://www.fafsa.ed.gov), your enrollment status as a student, and the availability of funds allocated by Congress.
+Federal Pell Grants provide awards from $555 to $5,550 per year.
+The actual amount you receive depends on your estimated family contribution (which is determined by completing the FAFSA form, your enrollment status as a student and the availability of funds allocated by Congress.

 North Carolina Need-Based Scholarship Program

-For additional information on North Carolina grants and scholarships, please follow this link: http://www.cfnc.org/paying/schol/info_schol.jsp
+For additional information on North Carolina grants and scholarships, please visit the College Foundation of North Carolina

 Shelton Scholars Program

-Named in honor of Ed and Dotti Shelton for their generous and humble leadership, guidance and support of Lees-McRae College, the Shelton Scholars Program will be the highest honor bestowed upon entering freshmen beginning Fall 2013.
+Named in honor of Ed and Dotti Shelton for their generous and humble leadership, guidance and support of Lees-McRae College, the Shelton Scholars Program will be the highest honor bestowed upon entering freshmen.
 This prestigious award will provide full tuition, room and board to one student selected during Scholars Day.

-Qualified students must have at least a 3.5 GPA and 1150 SAT (or ACT equivalent) at the time of admission to the college and agree to be an active member of the LMC Honors Program.
-All students who meet these criteria will be invited to participate in Scholars Day on Feb.
-23, 2013 and will have the opportunity to compete for this award.
-The Shelton Scholars recipient will be chosen through an interview and essay competition.
+Qualified students must have at least a 3.75 GPA and 1150 SAT (or ACT equivalent) at the time of admission to the College and agree to be an active member of the Honors Program.
+All students who meet these criteria will be invited to participate in Scholars Day and will have the opportunity to compete for this award through a variety of interviews and essays.
 The Shelton Scholars Award is valued at over $130,000 over the course of four years.

 Academic Merit Scholarships